KurtSanders/Embroidery/README.md

 ```

-### Subfolders
+### Sub-folders
-  1. Contains folders and subfolders of '\*.VP3' stitch files.
-These will be used to make '*.png' image files.
-The application will attempt to remove hoop size suffixes to reduce the number of image files.
+  1. Sub-folders will contain the stitch files and associated jpg files.
+These stitch files will be used to create '*.png' image files in the 'images' folder.
+The application will attempt to remove the file suffixes for the hoop size to reduce the number of image files.
-  2. If the subfolder contains '\*.vip' files, this application will search for '\*.jpg' files to view in the HTML file.
+  2. If the subfolder contains '\*.vip' files, this application will search for '\*.jpg' files in the same folder to view them in the HTML file.

 ```
 	Embroidery Thumbnails/